EnsiasStudent/Angular-Webservices/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Project News
+In this project we we will be using the News API with the following API_KEY = 9187282b5a594118abd892fd845a68b9